 Examples of pure substances could include water, carbon dioxide, and helium.

 8.MS-PS1-5.
-Use a model to explain that substances are rearranged during a chemical reaction to form new molecules with new properties.
+Use a model to explain that atoms are rearranged during a chemical reaction to form new substances with new properties.
 Explain that the atoms present in the reactants are all present in the products and thus the total number of atoms is conserved.

 Clarification Statement: